AlbertoFormaggio1/fine_tuning_classification_prediction_GNN/README.md

+## GNN Integration for Node Classification and Link Prediction

+### Research Overview:

-In this research endeavor, we explore the synergies between node classification and link prediction within the context of graph neural networks (GNNs).
-Our study aims to assess whether the fusion of these two tasks within a graph can yield advantages over employing GNNs solely for node classification.
-By integrating the predictive capabilities of link prediction with the node classification capabilities of GNNs, we seek to enhance the overall performance and effectiveness of graph-based models.
+This repository investigates the collaborative dynamics between node classification and link prediction in the realm of Graph Neural Networks (GNNs).
+The primary goal is to evaluate the potential advantages gained by integrating these tasks within a graph, as opposed to solely utilizing GNNs for node classification.
+By merging the predictive capabilities of link prediction with the node classification features of GNNs, the aim is to enhance the overall performance and effectiveness of graph-based models.

+### Implementation Details:

-In file main.py we use the combination GNN + MLP + Link Prediction, In file main_no_MLP.py we use the combination GNN + Link Prediction.
+- In the "main.py" file, the combination of GNN + MLP (Multi-Layer Perceptron) + Link Prediction is implemented.
+- For an alternative approach without MLP, refer to the "main_no_MLP.py" file, utilizing the combination of GNN + Link Prediction.

+### Configuration:

-Before starting, in section ***COMMANDS*** (row 25-30 of main.py or main_no_mlp.py), set the GNN you want to use (GCN, GAT, SAGE) and the dataset (cora, citeseer, pubmed).
+Before running the code, navigate to the ***COMMANDS*** section (lines 25-30) in either "main.py" or "main_no_mlp.py" to set the preferred GNN (GCN, GAT, SAGE) and dataset (cora, citeseer, pubmed).
+For hyperparameter testing, enable the "use_grid_search" option.
+Adjust hyperparameters in the "parameters.py" file, filling the "parameters_[GNN]" dictionary for specific sets, or use "parameters_grid_[GNN]" for comprehensive hyperparameter combination testing by setting "use_grid_search = True".
-If you want to test a set of hyperparameters, set "use_grid_search = True".
-In the file parameters.py insert the hyperparameters that you want to use.
-Fill the dictionary parameters_[GNN] with your set of hyperparameter (and set use_grid_search = False), fill the dictionary parameters_grid_[GNN] instead if you want to test all the combinations of hyperparameters (and set use_grid_search = False)